 Alice Allusion: This series is obviously based on Alice's Adventures In Wonderland, though it's extremely different from is source material.

 Ballroom Blitz: The Premise of most of Volume 7.
-The Queen, very likely to recover after the incident with the Dormouse, hosts a large party where everyone is invited except for Alice, as the day's hosted on an "Alice Fixed Holiday".
+The Queen hosts a large party where everyone is invited except for Alice, as the day's hosted on an "Alice Fixed Holiday".
 The Hatter, even, leaves to go to the party despite having avoided participating in the holiday before, as the holiday's revolved around no one wanting to be near Alice.
 While the current Alice is upset with this, he stays at home regardless, the Hatter leaving him quips about a fairy godmother taking him to the party.
 Meanwhile, Jack takes up the opportunity to kidnap Alice to exact revenge on the Queen for the ridiculous rule he's been given.

 Boke and Tsukkomi Routine: Done in an extra Drama CD shipped with one of the Limited Editions, Fork It Over.
 The Queen allows Jack to speak, but only if he tells frequent jokes.
 Jack, being terribly unfunny, enlists Alice's help and together they form a Boke and Tsukkomi routine.
 The Mad Hatter later gives them some tips.